 But I heard him exclaim as he drove out of sight,

-“Merry Christmas to all and to all a Good Night!”
+โMerry Christmas to all and to all a Good Night!โ

 Free Printable Twas the Night Before Christmas Words

-The poem’s text is directly from a book copy I own that was printed in 1995 by Running Press.
-(Since the poem is so old, it is now part of the public domain.)
+Iโve designed a PDF with pictures of the full story of โTwas the Night Before Christmasโ for you to download and print!
+The poemโs text is directly from a book copy I own that was printed in 1995 by Running Press.
+Since the poem is so old, it is now part of the public domain.
+This version stays close in script to the original words published back in 1823.
+It even uses Mooreโs reindeer name of โDonderโ instead of the modern โDonnerโ!

-If you’re looking for the text of a short version that fits on one page so that you can frame it and display it over your fireplace, you can use this copy instead.
+If youโre looking for the text of a short version that fits on one page so that you can frame it and display it over your fireplace, you can use this copy instead.

-However, descendants of a man named Major Henry Livingston Jr. claim that he’d been reciting the story to his children since 1807!
+However, descendants of a man named Major Henry Livingston Jr. claim that heโd been reciting the story to his children since 1807!
 The two men never met, and Livingston died before Moore made his claims of authorship.

-Today’s scholars can’t agree on a definitive answer, with compelling forensic evidence found on both sides of the story.
-However, Moore’s name is the one still associated with the story, and it will likely continue to be so.
+Todayโs scholars canโt agree on a definitive answer, with compelling forensic evidence found on both sides of the story.
+However, Mooreโs name is the one still associated with the story, and it will likely continue to be so.

-The first word of the last line in the initial publication is actually “Happy.”
-“Happy Christmas” is most commonly used in the United Kingdom, which makes Moore’s use of it even more fascinating – because he was an American!
+Youโll notice in my printable copy that the last line of the poem begins with the word โMerry.โ This is technically not how the original poem was published.
+The first word of the last line in the initial publication is actually โHappy.โ โHappy Christmasโ is most commonly used in the United Kingdom, which makes Mooreโs use of it even more fascinating โ because he was an American!
+Either way is fine, of course.
+I used โMerryโ not only because thatโs what Iโm used to, but because thatโs whatโs printed in my personal book copy of the poem.

 This post may contain affiliate links.
 If you make a purchase after clicking one, I may receive a small commission at no cost to you.

+The original story is so widely known, that it is a part of our collective subconscious.
 Since it entered the public domain, many, many different versions of it have been written.
 Many of them are modernized, targeted to specific demographics, and loaded with holiday humor!
+One of the funniest (and most popular) alternatives is now over 50 years old itself: Cajun Night Before Christmas.

 - Hardcover Book